-Registration for students who will begin kindergarten in the fall of 2012 is scheduled for Thursday, February 9, 2012.
-If you have a preschool-age child who will be five years old on or before September 1, 2012, be sure you have an original of your child's birth certificate and be sure that his/her immunization records are up to date.
-You will need to bring verification of immunization, your child's birth certificate, and proof of address with you to our school office on Thursday, February 9, between 8:00 a.m. and 4:00 p.m.
-Be sure to let your friends and neighbors with preschool children from within our school boundaries know about this important date.
+Registration for students who will begin Kindergarten in the fall of 2013 is scheduled for Tuesday, Feb.
+8, 2013.
+If you have a preschool-age child who will be five years old on or before September 1, 2013, be sure you have an original of your child's birth certificate and be sure that his/her immunization records are up to date.
+You will need to bring verification of immunization, your child's birth certificate, and proof of address with you to our school office on Tuesday, February 12, between 8:00 a.m. and 4:00 p.m.
+Be sure to let friends and neighbors with preschool children from within our school boundaries know about this important date.
 It is very important that we are as accurate as possible in setting our kindergarten numbers for the upcoming school year.